 Availability of financial information

-All companies are obliged to publish their balance sheets and accounts which are then available to be consulted, this data is fairly reliable.
+All companies are obliged to publish their balance sheets and accounts on an yearly basis (usually financial such as Balance Sheet and P&L must be filed by mid-July each year) which are then available to be consulted, and this data is fairly reliable.

 Allianz Trade allocates each company a grade reflecting its financial health and how it conducts business.
 Grades represent a core of our knowledge and analyses, and help clients identify and avoid risk.
 Data is continuously monitored to offer the most up-to-date information to support management decisions.